stakingstark/mvp/README.md

 This command deploys a sample smart contract to the local network.
 The contract is located in `packages/snfoundry/contracts/src` and can be modified to suit your needs.
 The `yarn deploy` command uses the deploy script located in `packages/snfoundry/scripts-ts/deploy.ts` to deploy the contract to the network.
 You can also customize the deploy script.

-By default `Scaffold-Stark` takes the first prefunded account from `starknet-devnet` as a deployer address,
+By default, the first prefunded account from `starknet-devnet` as a deployer address,

 4. On a third terminal, start your NextJS app: